RootlessAgrarian/USBcycle-EuroBikeSimulator/README.md

 *** WASD version:

+This version of USBcycle requires only one Leonardo or similar Arduino with USB HID capability.

-You will notice there is a different .ino file here, Leo_WASD_v3 (or whatever version it is at the time you download the kit).
-This version requires only one Leonardo or similar Arduino with USB HID capability.
-It enables you to play WASD (walking) and keyboard-driving games such as Portal, Dear Esther, Obduction (WASD) or Crash Drive 2 (driving).
+You may notice there is a different .ino file here, Leo_WASD_v3 (or whatever version it is at the time you download the kit).
+It enables you to play traditional open-world WASD (walking) and keyboard-driving games such as Portal, Dear Esther, Obduction (WASD) or Crash Drive 2 (driving).
 The code as written switches between these modes in response to a toggle switch on an Arduino port.
 It has various options including the use of a wiichuck as a steering/mousing device (you might use this with a portable stepper instead